naftalmambo/celestial-bodies-database/README.md

 ## Open for Opportunities & Collaboration

-This project marks the beginning of my journey toward becoming a professional Web Developer and ultimately a Java Full-Stack Engineer [1.1].
+This project is part of my journey toward becoming a professional Web Developer and ultimately a Java Full-Stack Engineer.
 I am currently:

-- 🔭 **Open for work:** Looking for junior roles or freelance opportunities where I can apply my skills in Java Core Logic, SQL Relational Structures, and Backend Engineering [1.1].
+- 🔭 **Open for work:** Looking for junior roles or freelance opportunities where I can apply my skills in Java Core Logic, SQL Relational Structures, and Backend Engineering.
 - 🤝 **Open to contribute:** Interested in collaborating on open-source projects or team-based infrastructure tasks.

 If you like what you see or have a backend/operations system you need help with, connect with: